replit/kaboom/doc/14-spritemerge.md

 ## Things to try:

-You can visit https://kaboomjs.com/ to learn more about the Kaboom library.

-Here are some suggestions on how to enhance the game:
+Here are some things you can try to enhance the game:

-* Add more armory/clothing sprites to merge with the player.
+* Add more armory or clothing sprites to merge with the player.
-* Add a platform and some levels to the game so the player has quests and can discover a new armor in each level.
+* Add a platform and some levels to the game so the player has quests and can discover new armor in each level.

 You can also try out the repl below: